![]() |

 Activate a periodic timeout

 Used to activate periodic timeouts.
-The first period can be different from the repetitive period by providing an absolute start time e.g. the first period starts from that moment.
-Use 0 as start time if the period can start from the moment of the call (relative).
+The first period can be different from the repetitive period by providing an absolute start time.
+Set 'start_abs' to 0 if the repetitive period can start from the moment of the call.

 The timeout event will be sent to the queue given to em_tmo_create() when the first timeout expires.
-Receiver then need to call em_tmo_ack() to allow sending next event.
+The receiver then needs to call em_tmo_ack() to allow the timer to send the next event for the following period.

 This function can only be used with periodic timeouts (created with flag EM_TMO_FLAG_PERIODIC).